-- The Alde® Hydronic Heating System is simple but elegant, with a design that dates to the early 1700's in Sweden.
-The Alde® System was especially designed for RV use in the cold north and the company has had many years of experience in this.
-This makes Alde® ideal for use in nuCamp campers. - Glycol fluid is heated in a boiler, pumped around pipes to heat emitters and then radiates heat naturally into the air.
-The hot water is heated in the same way. - The heating fluid is propylene glycol antifreeze, and as it is heated, it exchanges heat through a stainless-steel jacket with the domestic hot water cylinder/tank.
-As a result, the water is heated at the same time the glycol is heated.
-This makes the Alde® System very efficient. - The Alde[®] System's computerized electronics (such as the control panel) use 12V Power, and the heating will run off 120V and / or propane.
-Whether you have the unit on propane or 120V, it will always require a small amount of 12V power (.6amps/hour) - The Alde® 3020 Compact Boiler is located underneath the Kitchen Sink/Stove area.
-To access, open the bottom door.
-You may need to remove a drawer to access it fully. - Typical warm-up time for the Alde® System from cold to a comfortable temperature in the camper is about one hour.
+- The Alde[®] Hydronic Heating System is simple but elegant, with a design that dates to the early 18th century in Sweden.
+The Alde system was especially designed for RV use in the cold north and the company has had many years of experience in this.
+This makes Alde ideal for use in nuCamp campers. - Glycol fluid is heated in a boiler, pumped around pipes to heat emitters and then radiates heat naturally into the air.
+The hot water supply is heated in the same way. - The heating fluid is propylene glycol antifreeze, and as it is heated, it exchanges heat through a stainless-steel jacket with the domestic hot water cylinder/tank.
+As a result, the water is heated at the same time the Glycol is heated.
+This makes the Alde® system very efficient. - The Alde[®] System's computerized electronics (such as the control panel) use 12V Power, and the heating will run off 120V and /or propane.
+Whether you have the unit on Propane or 120V, it will always require a small amount of 12V power (.6amps/hour). - The Alde[®] 3020 Compact Boiler is located underneath the bed area.
+To access, lift the cushions.
+You may need to remove some cushions to access it fully. - Typical warm-up time for the Alde® System from cold to a comfortable temperature in the camper is about one hour.
 Take this into consideration when using the heat system.
 If it takes longer than this, have your dealer troubleshoot the system.